ArbenMehmetiPabau/dev-tasklist/README.md

     TypeScript strictness is set to false, but if you complete tasks fully type safe you will get maximum points for task completion.

+    Any UI and/or Design implementations will be counted as bonus points for your frontend skills.

 ## Task completion

 Please make a seperate repo of your own with the completed task, deliver it as instructed by the recruiter.